 - (1) Tops, such as shirts and blouses, must be worn so that the torso, which includes the chest, midriff, and back, are covered.
 Over-sized garments or extremely brief garments showing midriffs or backs, or containing plunging necklines are prohibited. - (2) Shorts, skirts, dresses, pants and similar outer garments must have an appropriate and modest length and fit.
 They are considered too short if, when fully extending one's arm and hand along one's side, the hem or cuff is higher than the fingertip of the index finger.
 In addition, the waistline of such apparel must be worn at the student's waistline.
 The discretion of the building administrator or his/her designee may also be used to determine if a garment is inappropriate for school due to being too short, too tight, and/or too loose. - (3) Undergarments must be fully covered by another garment, such as shorts, pants, skirt, dress, or top. - (4) See-through garments are prohibited. - (5) All garments worn indoors, including footwear, must be suitable for an indoor public school setting.
 Therefore, beachwear, sleepwear and similar types of garments are prohibited.
-In addition, the wearing of outdoor coats and jackets is not permitted in the school building, except for entering or leaving the building.
 Students are expected to remain fully clothed for school and related school functions. - (6) Footwear must be worn at all times.
 Footwear may be deemed inappropriate by the principal or his/her designee due to the age of the students in the respective building.
 Footwear that contains wheels (e.g., 'Heelys', rollerblades, etc.) is not permitted. - (7) A student's dress, grooming and appearance must show proper public etiquette, as well as proper respect for self and others.
-Therefore: - (a) The wearing of hats and head attire, including but not limited to caps, "hoodies," "do-rags", "headwraps," sweatbands, and bandanas, is prohibited indoors during the school day, except for a medical or religious purpose, or unless otherwise authorized by the school principal.
+Therefore: - (a) The wearing of hats and head attire, including but not limited to caps, "hoodies," "do-rags", "headwraps," and bandanas, is prohibited indoors during the school day, except for a medical or religious purpose, or unless otherwise authorized by the school principal.
 Prohibited head attire also includes the wearing of hair picks and combs in the hair. - (b) One's dress, grooming and appearance shall not include any item or characteristic that is vulgar, dangerous, obscene, libelous, or that denigrates others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability. - (c) No part of a student's dress, grooming or appearance shall display, promote, encourage or endorse the use of alcohol, tobacco or illegal drugs or any illegal or violent activity. - (d) No part of a student's dress, grooming or appearance shall violate any other part of the Code of Conduct.